 4) Can The Senior Get Around Themselves?
 If your loved one has no problem getting around on their own, then they can probably do most things in their suite or apartment at an assisted living facility.
 It’s those seniors who struggle to get out of bed and move around who are much better off in a nursing home.

 When To Move From Assisted Living To A Nursing Home

-If your senior is set up in an assisted living facility now, things may not stay this way forever.
+If your senior is set up in an assisted living facility now, things may not remain as they currently are forever.
 Their physical, mental, or behavioral health may degrade past even the highest level of care offered in assisted living.